cwongmonash/Assignment2/README.md

-In this assignment we are learning to create and merge branches
+In this assignment we are learning to create and merge branches.